PRACTICE INFORMATION & HIPAA

 The number of sessions needed depends on many factors.
 It will be important for you to explore your own feelings and thoughts and to try new approaches in order for change to come about.
 Often, growth cannot occur until you experience and confront issues that may induce you to feel sadness, sorrow, anxiety, or pain.
 The success of our work together depends on the quality of the efforts on both of our parts, and the realization that you are responsible for lifestyle choices/changes that may result from therapy.
 You have the right to refuse or negotiate modification of any technique that concerns you.
 Possible positive or negative effects of entering or not entering counseling and/or using or not using certain techniques may be discussed at any time during the relationship at the initiation of either you or me.
 You may bring other family members to a counseling session if you feel it would be helpful or if your counselor recommends it and you agree.

 Appointments are made online through the client portal.
-If you experience difficulties, you may call or text your counselor Monday through Friday between the hours of 8:00 am and 4:00 pm to schedule an appointment.
-Therapy sessions are approximately 45-50 minutes in length but may be longer if agreed upon by counselor and client.
+If you experience difficulties, you may call or text your counselor Monday through Friday between the hours of 8:00 am and 4:00 pm to schedule an appointment or cancel an appointment.
+Therapy sessions are approximately 45-55 minutes in length but may be longer if agreed upon by counselor and client.
 As a client, you are in complete control and may end the relationship at any point, although we do request you participate in a termination session.
 We request that the termination include one week in writing.

 Phone consultations with clients or parents of clients may be needed at times.
 If a phone consultation lasts longer than 10 minutes, it is our belief that we should schedule a session in order to discuss the issue.
-Should you decide to continue a phone consultation, the regular fees associated with counseling will apply.
+Should you decide to continue a phone consultation, the fees associated with counseling will apply for consultation.
 Note that if you are paying with insurance, some insurance companies do not cover telephone consultations.
 The fees will be your responsibility should that be the case.

 Payments for Services